 WHAT IS THE PROCESS TO GET HOURS RECORDED?

 Turn in forms as you complete your hours.
 All community service records are due to Mrs. Stephens in the Career Center by May 31 of each school year for 9-11th grades.
 Service submitted after May 31 will count toward the next school year.
-Seniors should aim to get their hours finished by April 14, 2017, which is the last day of school before Spring Break.
+Seniors should aim to get their hours finished by mid-April, usually the last day of school before Spring Break.
 Watch for due dates to have your community service recorded and your records updated throughout the year.